 In fact, scheduled maintenance costs for a light-duty battery-electric vehicle total about 6.1 cents per mile, compared to 10.1 cents per mile for a conventional internal combustion engine vehicle, according to the U.S. Department of Energy.

-The bad news is that when you do need to repair your electric vehicle, the cost can be steep.
+The bad news is that the cost can be steep when you need to repair your electric vehicle.
 A survey of auto insurance claims by CCC Intelligent Solutions Inc. found that the average EV model costs 27% more to repair than the average non-EV model.

 Cost of charging your Tesla at a charging station